 FUNDING AVAILABLE

 The total amount of funding available will be established through the legislature.
-Total funding available to each Communications Union District and to towns not members of a Communications Union District will be determined by the percentage of road segments with unserved or underserved addresses and an incentive program to encourage contributions by communities’ benefit from the proposed projects.
+Total funding available to each Communications Union District and to towns not members of a Communications Union District will be determined by the percentage of road segments with unserved or underserved addresses and an incentive program to encourage contributions by communities’ benefiting from the proposed projects.

 Percentage of Roads Unserved or Underserved in the District or Town(s) -- $100 Million